-Students who have completed basic training in any U.S. service may gualify for placement into the advanced course.
-Additionally students who have not completed the ROTC basic course may qualify for the advanced course by attending a paid four week long Leadership Training Course conducted each summer at Fort Knox, Kentucky.
+Students who have completed basic training in any U.S. service may qualify for placement into the advanced course.
+Additionally students who have not completed the ROTC basic course may qualify for the advanced course by attending a paid four week long leadership training course conducted each summer at Fort Knox, Kentucky.
 Freshman and sophomore students can compete for two, two and one half, and three year ROTC scholarships that pay up to \$27,000 per year for tuition and up to \$900 per year for books.
-Special Nurse, Army National Guard and Army Reserve scholarships are also available.
-For academic year 2005/2006, 58% of our students were on an Army ROTC Scholarship.
+Special nurse, Army National Guard and Army Reserve scholarships are also available.